 Step 1: Figure out when to send your invoice

 The first step in sending invoices is knowing when to send them.
 We swear by the best practice of not starting work until you receive upfront payment in the form of a deposit.
 In this case, send the invoice for the deposit immediately after your client agrees to work with you.
-This can be after they accept your proposal or sign your contract.
+This can be after they accept your proposal or sign your online contract.
 Once you receive the deposit, you can get straight to work.

 After this initial invoice, determine the best cadence for when you’ll send future invoices.